cheungyinglun/cheungyinglun.github.io/_pages/about.md

 ## About me

-I am an Assitant Professor at the International School of Economics and Management (ISEM), Capital University of Economics and Business (CUEB).
+I am an Associate Professor at the International School of Economics and Management (ISEM), Capital University of Economics and Business (CUEB).
 My research focuses on high-dimensional factor analysis, panel data models, time series analysis and empirical asset pricing.